Socket A: Heatsink

 Heatsinks were commonly attached directly to the CPU socket, but some motherboards also had 4 holes for fastening bigger heatsinks to the motherboard.
 Those holes are placed in a rectangle with lateral lengths of 35 mm and 65 mm.

 Socket A mechanical load limits

 The corners of the exposed CPU dies were susceptible to damage like shown here when coolers were installed incorrectly or systems were handled roughly.

-AMD recommends that the mass of a Socket A CPU cooler to not exceed 300 grams (10.6 ounces).
-Heavier coolers may result in damage to the die when the system is not properly handled.
+AMD recommends that the mass of a Socket A CPU cooler must not exceed 300 grams (10.6 ounces).
+Heavier coolers may result in damage to the die when the system is improperly handled, as seen in the picture on the right.

 All Socket A processors (Athlon, Sempron, Duron and Geode NX) have the following mechanical maximum load limits which should not be exceeded during heatsink assembly, shipping conditions, or standard use.
 They came with a warning that load above those limits may crack the processor die and make it unusable.
 The limits are included in the table below.